When exiting the command, the newly created curves will be always be selected without regard for pre-selection.

 When object edges are selected, the output will be curves.

-Deletes the input objects.
+Deletes the input object.

-Keeps the input objects.
+Keeps the input object.

 Pulls edit points back to the surface.
 If any edit point misses the surface, the curve will not be created.